 The removal of P with harvest and grazing of crops and forage per ha varies between crops and countries as can be seen in Figure 5.
 Grassland and cereals production have the highest P removal rates per ha, though great variation exists between countries due to differences in yields and P content per tonne of product.
 The P content per tonne product is among others depending on farmer practices like fertilisation, irrigation, mowing vs grazing etc.

 The dominant share of total P output in the EU-27 (2005-2008) is the uptake of P with cereal production (36 %) and grassland (31 %), see Figure 6.
-P output is depending on cropping patterns, yields, farm management practices (tillage, irrigation etc), climate etc. Figure 1 in Agri-environmental statistics shows the cropping pattern in 2007, permanent and temporary grassland covered 39 % of the UAA in 2007 (38 % in 2005) and cereals 34 % (same as 2005).
+P output is depending on cropping patterns, yields, farm management practices (tillage, irrigation etc), climate etc. The cropping pattern in 2007 showed that permanent and temporary grassland covered 39 % of the UAA in 2007 (38 % in 2005) and cereals 34 % (same as 2005).
 There are however significant differences between countries, in some countries (for example UK, SI, IE, NO) grassland dominates the UAA, where for instance in BG, HU and DK cereals are the dominating crop.
 Permanent crops are significant in Mediterranean countries.

 Data sources and availability

 The P input and P output is estimated for each item of the balance by multiplying basic data (such as crop area, crop production, livestock numbers etc) with coefficients to convert the data into P contents.